Sojasmine/alana/Testing.md

    * To find or search for items that are related to the wedding.

-   > There is a search bar on the top of the website that user can enter anykey related to the wedding.
+   > There is a search bar on the top of the website that users can enter any key related to the wedding

     ![search](screenshot/search.jpg)